bailaoshijiadao/sugarchain-nodemap/README.md

 ![initial](https://github.com/ROZ-MOFUMOFU-ME/nodemap/assets/35634920/63cfb18c-bf18-4a42-abeb-7c019b7b3aa3)

-This project provides a web application for displaying information about cryptocurrensy coin daemon nodes using RPC.
+This project provides a web application for displaying information about cryptocurrency coin daemon nodes using RPC.
 It visualizes node data on a Google Map and displays detailed information in a table format.
 The project is built with Node.js and uses PureCSS for styling.

 ## Features